jdohertydev/maison_lavaux/README.md

 - **ChatGPT:**
   Served as a teacher and mentor, providing guidance throughout the project.

+- **Spence (Code Institute Mentor):**
+  Recommended using Django Humanize to add subtle touches of user-friendly functionality and ensured the project adhered to accepted industry standards.

 - **The Code Institute Mentors:**
   Their support helped me overcome challenging moments and complete this project successfully.